Week-by-week guide to pregnancy

 Share the news with your GP or ask for an appointment with a midwife at your doctors' surgery.
 Alternatively you can refer yourself to your local hospital – look for contact details on their website.

-You will be offered your first dating scan at eight to 14 weeks.
-This is a highlight for many women.
+You will be offered your first dating scan at 8 to 14 weeks.

-In total, most first time mums will have around 10 appointments and two scans.
+If it's your first pregnancy, you will probably have around 10 appointments and 2 scans in total.
 Ask if it's possible to see the same carer for your entire pregnancy, to give you continuity.

 Take prenatal vitamins.
 You're advised to take 400 micrograms of folic acid, every day, until at least week 12.
 This helps your baby's nervous system to form and offers some protection from conditions such as spina bifida.

-Don't eat for two!
-That's a big myth.
+There's no need to eat for 2.
 If you pile on the pounds, you could put you and your baby at risk of health problems such as high blood pressure.
 Eat healthily, with plenty of fresh fruit and veg, and avoid processed, fatty and salty foods.
 You may be able to get free milk, fruit and veg through the Healthy Start scheme.